vizionik25/vidmagik-mcp/README.md

     name = "mcp-session-id"   # pins sessions to the same machine via fly-replay caching
 ```

 > **Ephemeral storage** — uploaded files and rendered outputs live only in the container's filesystem.
-They are wiped on each `fly deploy` or when the machine suspends due to inactivity.
+They are wiped on each `fly deploy` when the server updates.
 Download your output files before redeploying.

 ---